josephsavona/valuable/README.md

 value.get('name').val() // => '4 numbers'
 ```

-# Installation
+# Use It

 ```bash
 npm install --save valuable
 ```

-# Status & Compatibility
-`valuable` is very new, but already extensively tested and with a stabe API.
-Please try it for side projects and give us feedback.
+* `valuable` is new, but extensively tested and with a stable API.
+Try it for side projects and give us feedback.
 Browser support is modern browsers and IE9+ (baiscally anything that supports `Object.create()` and `Function.prototype.bind()`).

-# Features

-Valuable is inspired by and improves upon the following libraries:
-- Backbone - Valuable adds automatic wrapping of nested objects/arrays
-- Cortex - Valuable is similar but provides a clearer API and more data types
-- Observ - Valuable adds automatic wrapping of nested objects/arrays

-# Examples

-## TodoMVC
+# Example - TodoMVC

 We have a partial implementation of TodoMVC in the `/examples/todomvc` directory.
 The example combines Valuable for data and React for views.